jannine92/covid19_vax_analysis/blog_post.md

 It is 2021, we are in the middle of a pandemic.
 We have waited for them for months, and now they are here: the vaccines against Covid-19.
 But besides the hope for the end of this pandemic, they brought doubts and worries: "Do they really work?", "I've heard that some people died from it.", "How bad are the side effects?"

 So what else can we do other than carefully evaluating all the news articles, explanations from virologists and other experts or reading studies on that matter?
 We can look at real data and get a feeling for it.
-And this ist what I will show you here with a dataset that contains possible side effects of the Covid-19 vaccinations.
+And this is what I will show you here with a dataset that contains possible side effects of the Covid-19 vaccinations.

 This is not a tutorial on how to analyze data with Python (although you can look at my code at the end of this article).
 Instead, I will focus on how to critically look at the data and what we can or cannot interpret based on it.